 This type corresponds to what is generally known as char or varchar by DB users, or as strings by programmers.
 Columns containing characters have a maximum length but the character string is of fixed or variable length depending on the file format.

 The DATA_CHARSET option must be used to specify the character set used in the data source or file.
 Note that, unlike MariaDB, when a multi-byte character set is used, the column size represents the number of bytes the column value can contain, not the number of characters.

+Starting with CONNECT version 1.6.4, the field length can be specified as 0.
+However, this make little sense with tables based on file because it corresponds to a zero-length field that cannot make the difference between a blank value or a null value.
+However, this can be used with an external type table that accesses a table fully supporting character fields of zero-length.

 TYPE_INT